 Six and seven are the result of a quick-and-dirt light painting, a technique I rarely use.
 Number seven underwent a slight analog-emulation treatment in Color Efex Pro, just to put a bit more focus on the light trails.

 For nine and ten I borrowed my mother’s iPhone 5s (which used to be mine) because my Olloclip lens doesn’t fit on my 6s anymore.
 One at 10×, another one at 15×.
 Again, better results than expected and two shot I wouldn’t take if I wasn’t on assignment.

-After that I just found a picture I took of my small Canon Selphy printer spitting out a print of photo number 4 and I added it to the bunch – kind of a “meta” statement.
+After that I found a picture I casually took of my small Canon Selphy printer spitting out a print of photo number 4 and I added it to the bunch – kind of a “meta” statement.

 Conclusions.
 Being on assignment made me:

 - Fight laziness

 - Be purposeful